 Happy New Year, everybody.

-We have two mediacs with nuclear warheads bragging about who has the bigger button.
+With nuclear warheads bragging about who has the bigger button.

 He is not merely being cavalier with a threat about nuclear war.

-He's being cavalier in a way that makes him seem demented and deranged and makes no serious uh of our serious allies or adversaries around the world think that he's a serious person talking in this way about the most serious threat that the world ever faces.
+He's being cavalier in a way that makes him seem demented and deranged and makes no serious of our serious allies or adversaries around the world think that he's a serious person talking in this way about the most serious threat that the world ever faces.

-Do any thought that President Trump might be less provocative or even scale back his Twitter habit in 2018?
+You, any thought that President Trump might be less provocative or even scale back his Twitter habit in 2018, well, you can safely throw that out the window.

 The president unloading in his first day back here at the White House, 16 tweets, mainly a mixture of taunts and threats, including raising the prospect of nuclear war, a shot at North Korea's unpredictable leader in language that many people noted seemed better suited for the playground than the presidency.

-Mocked North Korea's Kim Jong-un yesterday saying that the nuclear button on his desk is much bigger and more powerful and his works.
+Tweeter-in-Chief mocked North Korea's Kim Jong-un yesterday saying that the nuclear button on his desk is much bigger and more powerful and his works.

 Is this kind of a crazy game we're playing?

-or he is going to just kill all of us.
+Or he is going to just kill all of us.

 This is language that would have been rejected from the script of Dr. Strangelove.